PGranjo/ELISA-MS-Tool/Shiny App/ELISA-MS Tool Documentation.md

 The download feature offers extensive customization options, allowing users to save the generated visualizations and data tables in various formats and sizes.
 This flexibility is vital for documentation, presentation, and further analysis.

-- <b> Customizable Dimensions:<b> Users can specify the height and width of the visualizations before downloading them.
+- <b> Customizable Dimensions:</b> Users can specify the height and width of the visualizations before downloading them.
 This feature ensures that the graphics are suitable for different uses, such as presentations, publications, or detailed reports.
--<b> Multiple File Formats:<b> The tool supports downloading the visualizations in multiple formats, including PDF, PNG, and SVG.
+-<b> Multiple File Formats:</b> The tool supports downloading the visualizations in multiple formats, including PDF, PNG, and SVG.
 Each format serves different purposes:
- - <b>PDF:<b> Ideal for high-quality prints and official documentation.
+ - <b>PDF:</b> Ideal for high-quality prints and official documentation.
- - <b>PNG:<b> Suitable for web use and presentations due to its wide compatibility.
+ - <b>PNG:</b> Suitable for web use and presentations due to its wide compatibility.
- - <b>SVG:<b> A scalable vector format that maintains quality at any size, perfect for graphic design and detailed editing.
+ - <b>SVG:</b> A scalable vector format that maintains quality at any size, perfect for graphic design and detailed editing.
 </p>

 [Move to the top](#top)